rems-project/sail/doc/internals.md

 referred to as *kids*, I think this is because type variables are defined as having a specific *kind*, i.e. `'n : Int` is a type variable with kind `Int`.
-(Although `kinded_id` is technically a separate type which is a type variablem * kind pair).
+(Although `kinded_id` is technically a separate type which is a type variable * kind pair).

 ### Parse AST